HellicarAndLewis/HaveYouTriedTurningItOffAndOnAgain/README.md

 Digital Ephemera:

 Smile activated video app, switches between various when you smile.
 TRY NOT TO SMILE!
-Requires the following addons: ofxOpenCV, ofxSmile (my branch linked below), ofxAVFVideoPlayer.
+Requires the following addons: ofxOpenCV, ofxSmile (my fork linked below, all credit to bakercp for his amazing work), ofxAVFVideoPlayer.

 Add following frameworks for AVFVideoPlayer:
 AVFoundation,